emagiz/emdocs/referenceguide/xml-to-json-transformer.md

+---
+id: xml-to-json-transformer
+title: XML to JSON transformer
-# XML to JSON transformer
+sidebar_label: XML to JSON transformer
+---
 #### Payload transformer that converts XML messages to JSON.
 Transformer that converts XML messages to a JSON string.